haik-x/TextClassifier/README.md

 TextClassifier is a tool to help users classify their text without having to read their content.

-The API receives a text as an input and produces a label of the classification that the text corresponds to.
+The API receives a text as an input and produces a label of the topic of the text as an output.

 ## Installation